Housing

 • direct impacts on habitats and risk of exposure to environmental dangers, such as wildfires

-Newer homes are more energy efficient, and present crucial opportunities for decarbonization and cost-savings because they represent chances to prevent locked-in emissions (future emissions associated with from an inefficient air conditioner, or a gas heater heater over its lifetime).
+Newer homes are more energy efficient, and present crucial opportunities for decarbonization and cost-savings because they represent chances to prevent locked-in emissions (future emissions associated with an inefficient air conditioner, or a gas heater heater, over its lifetime).
 In the same manner, preventing gas hookups in future construction is another important way housing impacts our fight against climate change (see here for a helpful discussion and resources on this topic).

-The types of communities we build will matter for fighting climate change: apartment buildings use less energy than other types of housing, and higher density housing can have a wide range of co-benefits ranging from better air quality, local economic activity, to physical and mental health outcomes.
+The types of communities we build will matter for fighting climate change: apartment buildings use less energy than other types of housing, and higher-density housing can have a wide range of co-benefits ranging from better air quality, local economic activity, to physical and mental health outcomes.

 EIA_aptBldg_2013_.jpg